dotnet/coreclr/Documentation/design-docs/standalone-gc-loading.md

 The question of whether or not the EE should attempt to locate and load a standalone GC is answered by the EE's configuration system (`EEConfig`).
-EEConfig has the ability to query configuration information from a variety of sources, such a registry keys or environment variables.
+EEConfig has the ability to query configuration information from environment variables.
 Using this subsystem, users can specify a specific environment variable to indicate that they are interested in loading a standalone GC.

-There are three configuration keys that control the behavior of loading a standalone GC:
+There is one environment variable that governs the behavior of the standalone GC loader:

-1. `UseStandaloneGC`, (environment variable `COMPLUS_UseStandaloneGC`).
-If set and equal to "1", the EE will understand that it is to load a standalone GC from somewhere and begin to search for the GC to load.
-2. `StandaloneGCLocation`, (environment variable `COMPlus_StandaloneGCLocation`).
-If set, it will influence the path that the EE will use to probe for a standalone GC dynamic shared library.
-3. `StandaloneGCName`, (environment variable `COMPlus_StandaloneGCName`).
-If set, it will influence the name of the dynamic shared library that the EE will look for.

-It is not an error to emit either `StandaloneGCLocation` or `StandaloneGCName`.
-If not specified, and `UseStandaloneGC` is set, `StandaloneGCLocation` will default to the same directory as CoreCLR and `StandaloneGCName` will default to `gc` (`gc.dll` on windows, `libgc.so/dylib` on Linux/OSX).
+`COMPlus_GCName`.
+It should be set to be a path to a dynamic shared library containing the GC that the EE intends to load.
+Its presence informs the EE that, first, a standalone GC is to be loaded and, second, precisely where the EE should load it from.

-The EE will call `LoadLibrary` using `StandaloneGCLocation` as the directory path and `StandaloneGCName` as the file name.
+The EE will call `LoadLibrary` using the path given by `COMPlus_GCName`.
-If this succeeds, the EE will transition to the next state in the loader state machine.
+If this succeeds, the EE will move to the next step in the loading process.

 ### Verifying the version of a candidate GC